mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

-This document presents a solution to this problem by defining a state machine that is transport independent to be implemented at per-flow state-keeping middleboxes as a replacement for degenerate TCP state modeling.
+This document presents a solution to this problem by defining a state machine that is transport independent to be implemented at per-flow state-keeping middleboxes as a replacement for incomplete TCP state modeling.
 Middleboxes implementing this state machine using signals from a common UDP encapsulation layer can have equivalent necessary state information to that provided by TCP, reducing the friction between middleboxes and these new transport protocols.